major-bison/Cyber-Security-Notes/networking/osi-model.md

 Online Gaming, Streaming and VoIP are examples of UDP.

 In Cyber Security layer 4 attacks, it involves SYN Flood, Attackers send many TCP SYN (part of 3 hard shake) packets to exhaust reserouces.
 UDP flood is similar as well.
 Attacks can manipulation TCP flags as well to overwhelm firewalls.

+**Layer 5 Session**

+It is basically the part of networking that keeps a conversation going between two devices.
+When two applications want to talk, the session layer is what starts that connection, keeps it open, and makes sure everything stays in order while data is being exchanged.
+If the connection drops or pauses, this layer helps pick things back up without starting over.
+You can think of it as the “meeting organizer” that handles when a session begins, stays active, and ends.
+This matters in cybersecurity because a lot of attacks target sessions, like stealing someone’s login session, hijacking a web cookie, or abusing a VPN session.
+If a session isn’t protected or expires properly, attackers can slip in and impersonate a user.

+Session Layer also involves keeping SSH Session stable, world of warcraft servers able to host players or staying logged in with your email account.
+Also Session layers keep the connection or the sesession alive such as a video call that freeses but able to resume few seconds later.